thesadru/disnake/docs/api.rst

     .. versionadded:: 2.3

-    .. attribute:: hour
+    .. attribute:: hor

-        The thread will archive after an hour of inactivity.
+        The thread will archive after an hor of inactivity.

     .. attribute:: day